• Skip to primary navigation

 Lay the beef bone side down and fat side up while cooking in the oven.
 The bone is on the far left in this close up of a short rib.
 The left side with the bone will face down.

-Forgot to grab the bbq sauce or don't have it?
+Forgot to grab the bbq sauce for this short rib recipe?
 Skip it or throw some ketchup mixed with brown sugar on the top instead.

 Feel free to dress up easy baked beef short ribs with some of your favorite spices before cooking in the oven.
 Some ideas are: